quantumlib/Cirq/docs/dev/modules.md

 ## Setting up a new module

-To setup a new module follow these steps:
+To set up a new module follow these steps:

 1. Create the folder structure above, copy the files based on an existing module
     1. The `LICENSE` file should be the same